 Rock Spring in 1995 (Google Earth)

 Then, in 2001, the club hired Ken Dye (no relation to Pete) to renovate Rock Spring’s bunkers.
-Dye is well regarded for his daily-fee designs in the Southwest—including Piñon Hills and Paa-Ko Ridge in New Mexico—but his projects at historic golf courses have not garnered as much praise.
+Dye is well regarded for his daily-fee designs in the Southwest—including Piñon Hills and Paa-Ko Ridge in New Mexico—but his projects at historic golf courses haven’t garnered as much praise.
 At Rock Spring, he introduced a set of oval-shaped, flashed-up bunkers that looked nothing like Raynor and Banks’s original grass-faced trenches.
 The members presumably signed off on this work, but they weren’t pleased with the results.
 Just five years later, they hired Kelly Blake Moran to overhaul the bunkers again.

 The expense of back-to-back renovations, combined with the loss of some frustrated members, put the club in a precarious financial position.
 Then the recession hit.
 By the early 2010s, Rock Spring was around $4.5 million in debt, and the property started to change hands.
 Nearby Montclair Golf Club purchased it in 2016 and attempted a merger.
-That experiment didn’t work out, and at the end of the 2018 season Montclair closed down Rock Spring and put it up for sale.
+That experiment didn’t pan out, and at the end of the 2018 season Montclair closed down Rock Spring and put it up for sale.
 The likeliest outcome was that a developer would step in and turn the site into a residential neighborhood.

 But this turned out to be an unpopular idea in West Orange.
 Townspeople valued the open space that the golf course provided, and they didn’t want more development, traffic, and population.
 So in early 2019, the township council agreed to purchase Rock Spring for $12 million and run it as a municipal course for at least a couple of years.

 Chris Parker and his team spent a few weeks just reclaiming fairways and greens.
-Brandon Ramage, a young graduate of the turf program at Delaware Valley University, came on as head superintendent, and his first task was simply to make the golf course functional again.
+Brandon Ramage, a young graduate of the turf program at Delaware Valley University, came on as head superintendent, and his first task was simply to make the course functional again.

 Rock Spring opened in the second weekend of May 2019, but there was still a lot of work to do.
 There were many soggy spots, and sometimes, when Parker and Ramage dug down to investigate, they would find an old drain inexplicably covered with concrete.
 Some mornings, they would show up and find that one of Ken Dye’s ovals had caved in overnight.
-Still, Parker believed in the course’s potential.
+Yet Parker believed in the course’s potential.
 “We knew we had a great piece of land, great template holes, great historic designer,” he says, “but it just needed some TLC.”

 Behind the 1st green at Rock Spring (Garrett Morrison)